EcstasyH/Interpolation/README.md

 ## Run Benchmarks

-Just `julia run_SOS.jl`  or use the corresponding juypter notebook file `run_SOS.ipynb`.
+Just `julia run.jl`  or use the corresponding juypter notebook file `run_TSSOS.ipynb`.

-The implementation based on TSSOS package can be found in file `run_TSSOS.ipynb`.
+The implementation based on SumOfSquares package can be found in file `run_SOS.ipynb`, which gives similar results to all examples.

 ## Verify Results
 The intermediate results are stored in `Results` directory.
 We use Mathematica to read these results and verify them.
 Please refer to the content of `Verify.nb` file.